Table Of Contents

 Namespaces provide scope for Kubernetes object Names.
 Names within a namespace must be unique, but you can use the same name in different namespaces.

-For example, if you apply namespaces to separate your application life cycle environments (development vs. staging vs. production).
+For example, if you apply namespaces to separate your application’s lifecycle environments (development, staging, production).
 Each environment will have copies of the same objects with the same names.

-Also note that namespace-based scoping only applies to namespaced objects, such as Deployments and Services, and not to cluster-wide objects such as StorageClass, PersistentVolumes, or Nodes.
+Also note that namespace-based scoping applies only to namespaced objects, such as Deployments and Services, not to cluster-wide objects such as StorageClasses, PersistentVolumes, or Nodes.

 Kubernetes namespaces also provide a way to control access to resources.
 This ensures that only authorized users can access specific resources.
 You can take advantage of this capability with Kubernetes Role-Based Access Control (RBAC).